decentraland/documentation/content/creator/deprecated/scenes/publishing/publishing.md

 We use the content servers to host and distribute all scene content in a similar way to BitTorrent, keeping the Decentraland network distributed.

 1. The content servers store and distribute all of the assets required to render your scenes.
-2. The `npm run deploy` command links these assets to the LAND parcel specified in your **scene.json** file.
+2. The `dcl deploy` command links these assets to the LAND parcel specified in your **scene.json** file.
 Whenever you redeploy your scene, the CLI will update your LAND smart contract, if needed, to point to the most recent content available on the content servers.

 The information on each copy of the server is verifiable, as each scene is signed by the LAND owner's hash.
 This means that someone hosting a copy of the server won't be able to tamper with the content to display something illegitimate.
 The community can also vote to approve or remove any of these servers using the DAO.

 ## The test server

-You can deploy content to the test catalyst server to run full tests with multiple users, the surrounding scenes, and an environment that is identical to production.
+You can deploy content to the test catalyst server to run full tests with multiple users, the sourrounding scenes, and an environment that is identical to production.
 The test server is identical to all other catalyst servers, the difference is that the content that is deployed to this server isn't propagated to the others.
 Content deployed to other servers on the other hand does get propagated to this server, so surrounding scenes should look as they will in production.

 {{< hint warning >}}
 **📔 Note**: To deploy to parcels in the test server, you must have the same permissions required to deploy to those parcels in the main network.